amit-singh-rathore/problem-solving-nov/problems/243-Sqrt/explantaion.md

 # Explanation

 We solve this with Binary search.
+We look for a number whose square is closer to the number itself.